LTTPP/dot/README.md

 # dot

+A channel to connect everything.

-A framework to connect everything
+- A framework to connect endpoints
+- A channel to connect people to news
+- A channel to connect people